 speaking, the list includes laws of nature (which usually includes

 mathematics), textual or graphical works, and things that allege to be

 perpetual motion machines.
 Software is one of the more interesting and

 financially important technologies that can run into "non-statutory subject

-matter" problems even though patents for inventions in which the
+matter" problems even though patents for inventions in which the only

-first software patent was issued in 1841 to Samuel Morse whose code turned the
+software patent was issued in 1841 to Samuel Morse whose code turned the

 already-known combination of a battery, a switch and a buzzer into a